Lightning-Universe/lightning-flash/docs/source/reference/image_embedder.rst

 .. warning::

    The VISSL integration does not support multi-GPU training.
+All training strategies support single-GPU training and all except for DINO support CPU training.

 .. literalinclude:: ../../../flash_examples/image_embedder.py
     :language: python